 If the VPN service does not drop out at this point, then there is no kill switch other than someone managing it remotely through an app or settings.
 Instead, keep checking for updates on the website of the VPN provider.

-A VPN kill switch, no more an optional thing, but it’s an important feature for any VPN service.
+A VPN kill switch, is no more an optional thing, but it’s an important feature for any VPN service.
 It protects your internet connection by cutting it off when you are disconnected from the VPN, which can happen because of a number of reasons.
 Why take chances?
 If you want to protect yourself against harmful cyber-attacks and malicious intrusions, make sure that your VPN has this crucial function!

 - The Best VPNs for Austria in 2022